What Is Seitan? Learn All About This Protein-Packed Food

 Upton’s Naturals: Thanksgiving Updogs

-Yep. 👌 Just a half-cup serving of seitan provides about 46 grams of protein, making it one of the most protein-packed foods you can find.
+Yep. 👌 Just a half-cup serving provides about 46 grams of protein, making it one of the most protein-packed foods you can find.
 It’s also high in calcium, iron, and vitamins B and C, so it can give you a huge boost of nutrients.
-And unlike animal-derived foods, seitan has no cholesterol, giving you even more reason to cross meat off your list.
+And unlike animal-derived foods, it has no cholesterol, giving you even more reason to cross meat off your list.

 PETA-owned image for the what is seitan article